Enzoic/enzoic-php-client/README.md

 }

 // get all exposures for the given user
+// see https://www.enzoic.com/docs-exposures-api/#get-exposures for more information
 $userExposures = $enzoic->getExposuresForUser('eicar_1@enzoic.com');

 echo count($userExposures).' exposures found for eicar_1@enzoic.com';

 // now get the full details for the first exposure returned in the list
+// see https://www.enzoic.com/docs-exposures-api/#get-exposure-details for more information
 $exposureDetails = $enzoic->getExposureDetails($userExposures[0]);

 echo 'First exposure for test@enzoic.com was '.$exposureDetails->{'title'};

+// get all passwords for a given user - requires special approval, contact Enzoic sales
+// see https://www.enzoic.com/docs-raw-passwords-api/ for more information
+$userPasswords = $enzoic->getPasswordsForUser("eicar_0@enzoic.com");
+echo "First password for eicar_0@enzoic.com was ".$userPasswords->{'passwords'}[0]->{'password'};

 ?>
 ```